 You are welcome to re-share GIFs from other people’s feeds but you can also create your own which is easier than you may think.
 For example, you can easily convert videos into GIFs or create an animated GIF tutorial.

-Ranking is a nice way to get your followers to feel compassionate.
+Ranting is a nice way to get your followers to feel compassionate.
 It is also one of those update types that can bring in an insane amount of comments as people love sharing their own experiences and rants as well.

 Again, be careful and don’t get political here.
 You don’t want a fight: You want customers to relate to your situation.